SumUp vs Square: We Compare Prices and Services

 Next is Tide, which, like SumUp, can provide businesses with a business bank account, which is useful if you want to limit the number of providers you use.
 It’s also zero-contract, with no monthly fees, but it doesn’t integrate with online stores, and I found its card machine more difficult to use than both SumUp’s and Square’s – particularly the refund process.

 Clover is probably the furthest away in terms of similarities to SumUp and Square.
 Although it is zero contract, it’s primarily an EPOS system provider that also provides card processing.
 Its card processing services come with no monthly fee, but it charges for its EPOS system, and you’ll get very limited functionality on your card machine without it.
-But it does offer custom and competitive transaction fees, so is a better option than SumUp or Square for established sellers with high sales volumes.
+But, it does offer custom and competitive transaction fees, so it is a better option than SumUp or Square for established sellers with high sales volumes – especially since its hardware is so impressive, too.

 How We Compared SumUp and Square